Geometry of horospherical varieties of Picard rank one: The odd symplectic Grassmannian

 It remains to show that for $(A,B)$ in the intersection

-the inverse image $\phi^{-1}(A,B)$ consists in exactly two points.
-In the proof of Proposition~\ref{p:comparison} we saw that we must have $A=B \cap B^\perp$, so that $U:=B/A \oplus S$ is a four-dimensional symplectic vector space.
+the inverse image $\phi^{-1}(A,B)$ consists of exactly two points.
+In the proof of Proposition~\ref{p:comparison} we saw that we must have $A=B \cap B^\perp$, so that $U:=B/A \oplus S$ is a four--dimensional symplectic vector space.
 Moreover the corresponding Lagrangian Grassmannian $\IG(2,U)$ identifies with a subvariety of $\tildeXp$, namely

 In the proof of Proposition~\ref{p:comparison} we also saw that there exists a unique triple of pairwise distinct subspaces $\Sigma_1^+ \in X^+_\lambda \cap X$, $\Sigma_2^+ \in X^+_\mu \cap X$ and $\Sigma_3^+ \in X^+_\nu \cap X$ such that $A \subset \Sigma^+_j \subset B$ for $j=1,2,3$.
 Moreover by a Schubert calculus argument it is easy to see that there exist exactly two elements of $\IG(2,U)$ which are incident to all three of $\Sigma_1/A \oplus \C f$, $\Sigma_2/A \oplus \C g$, and $\Sigma_3/A \oplus \C h$, where $f,g,h$ are generic elements of $S$.
 Thus there also exist two elements $\tildeSp_{j=1,2} \in \tildeXp$ such that $A \subset \tildeSp_j \subset B \oplus S$ and the dimensions